tbetcke/math0058_lecture_notes/math0058_lecture_notes/matrix_vector_norms.md

 Proof: The proof requires some analysis and is not part of the lecture.
 For those interested in how it works a good reference is the following note by [Steve Johnson at MIT](https://math.mit.edu/~stevenj/18.335/norm-equivalence.pdf).

+We note that norm equivalence is only a property of finite dimensional vector spaces.
+For infinite dimensional spaces (e.g. spaces of functions) it is easy to construct examples of functions converging with respect to one norm but not with respect to another norm.

 ## Matrix norms